 Buyer Persona – advanced job details

 In the section of the buyer persona, see attachment section 2 down from the photo of the plumber.
 In my line of work, I sell a marketing report.
 I can advertise the same information to two different people.
 So my marketing report, quite passionate about it.
-What it does it tells you all year website analytics, Goggle my business analytics, it shows you your competitors and their website traffic, how your competitors advertise online.
+What it does is it tells you all year website analytics, Goggle my business analytics, it shows you your competitors and their website traffic, how your competitors advertise online.
 You know so much if you copy and paste it you should be able to get the same success as well.

 How to identify your ideal customer